Socialist Party of Canada (WSM): History

+A Socialist Party of Canada had operated from 1904 to 1925, with support mostly in BC, Alberta and Manitoba.

-As the fractured groups of the left coalesced to form the Co-operative Commonwealth Federation (CCF), the SPC did not make great headway.
-The Winnipeg-based Socialist Party of Canada remained outside of the CCF (and its successor, the New Democratic Party), rejecting its evolutionary socialist approach as being "reformist".
-The Socialist Party of Canada (British Columbia), which was founded in 1932 by Ernest Winch independently of the Socialist Party of Canada founded in Winnipeg, joined and eventually merged with the CCF to form the British Columbia CCF, the Socialist Party of Canada remained independent of the broader socialist movement and spread its message by holding town hall meetings, open air rallies and distributing literature at farmers markets and street corners.
+The new SPC in 1931 was based in Winnipeg.
+Shortly after the founding of the new SPC, the left's fractured groups coalesced to form the Co-operative Commonwealth Federation (CCF), so the SPC did not make great headway.
+The Socialist Party of Canada based in Winnipeg remained outside of the CCF (and its successor, the New Democratic Party), because it rejected the CCF's evolutionary socialist approach and denigrated it by the label "reformist".

+The Socialist Party of Canada (British Columbia), which was founded in 1932 by Ernest Winch independently of the Socialist Party of Canada founded in Winnipeg, joined and eventually merged with the CCF to form the British Columbia CCF.

+The Socialist Party of Canada remained independent of the broader socialist movement and spread its message by holding town hall meetings, open air rallies and distributing literature at farmers markets and street corners.

 In October 1933, the party launched the New Western Socialist Journal to help bring publicity to the party.
 The first two issues criticized the CCF and the Communist Party of Canada for allegedly compromising with capitalism.
 The SPC never found a reason to change its attitude towards the two parties.